Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 CA

-Note: Data captured by the conversion event cannot be used in review requests.
+Note: Data captured by the conversion event cannot be used to send review requests.
 To send review requests, use the transaction event.

 <!-- load BV loader -->